 Community School for the Arts: Traditional Music Lessons

 The Community School for the Arts (CSA) offers lessons on all major orchestral instruments (wind/brass/percussion/strings), piano, guitar, and voice.

 Lessons are taught by Illinois State University upper-class or graduate music students who have taken courses in pedagogy.
 All CSA teachers are recommended by Illinois State faculty and have passed a background check.

-All lessons will be taught in person for Spring 2023.
+All lessons will be taught in person for Summer 2023.
 Zoom lessons may be offered if requested by the family or as a substitute if either the teacher or student is ill when both parties agree to this as a form of make-up lesson.

-Lessons begin the week of January 22, 2023 and run for 14 weeks.
 Lesson days/times are arranged individually between the teacher and student.
 Late registrations will be prorated in the form of a refund.
 Students canceling after the first day of the session will be fully refunded minus a $30 processing fee.
 Contact Dr. Katherine Lewis if you have any questions about registration.
-All enrolled students will be invited to perform on the CSA Spring Recital on Sunday, May 7, at 2 p.m.

 - 30-minute lessons: $270/14 week fall/spring session